astronomer/docs/astro/networking-overview.md

 :::info

-While Astronomer monitors the health of Deployments and DAGs, because networking connections extend outside of the resources Astronomer has observability into, Astronomer does not monitor specific network connectivity.
+Astronomer monitors the health of Deployments and DAGs, but it doesn't monitor the status of network connections because they exist outside of Astronomer's observable control plane and data plane.

 :::